njcolvin/njcolvin/README.md

 - 👋 Hi, I’m @njcolvin
 - 👀 I’m interested in computer vision, image processing, data analytics & visualization, distributed systems, and web development.
 - 🌱 I’m currently learning about intelligent systems in an MS program at the University of Texas at Dallas.
 Go Comets!
-- 💞️ I’m looking to collaborate on AI or image analysis projects built on the web, embedded systems, or distributed systems.
+- 💞️ I’m looking to collaborate on AI or image analysis projects built on the web or in embedded or distributed systems.
 - 📫 How to reach me: nicholas (dot) colvin (at) utdallas.edu or njc (at) alumni.unc.edu

 <!---